exequielbc/covid-tracer-emojis/README.md

 # covid-tracer-emojis
 Generate QR codes that display emojis in the NZ Covid Tracer app.
+Try it [here](http://nz-covid-tracer-emojis.netlify.app)!

 > This repo was generated using [Create React App](https://create-react-app.dev)